 The thinking is, getting in the employees’ head and understanding their thought process will be far more meaningful to the manager and to the organization than knowing whether the employee can create a pivot table in Microsoft Excel or if they are experienced using data analytics software applications, such as Sisense.
 You can always teach people the mechanics of how to use Excel or Sisense.
 But you can’t teach them how to be creative or how to cope well with chaos in the office or how to be agreeable, cordial and engaging or stepping up to take initiative and being proactive or having empathy for others.
 These things are more innate, and they naturally become a part of a person’s soul.

 Many employers focus heavily on these soft skills.
 That’s why hiring managers ask interview questions that many job seekers find weird or irrelevant to the work (i.e., What is a challenge or conflict you’ve faced at work, and how did you deal with it?
 What is a time you disagreed with a decision that was made at work and how did you communicate to your management or peer group that your idea should be considered?).
 This is also why some employers make applicants take a set of assessments, like a personality inventory or a taleo assessment.

 If people better understood this, they would develop themselves and work on honing up those soft skills so they would shine brighter and be a more stellar, valuable employee.
+What we’re talking about here is becoming more emotionally intelligent.
 Nobody can teach that to you but you.
-Of course, many people lack the soft skills as well as the technical knowledge to do the job.
+Of course, many people lack these types of skills along with a lack of the technical knowledge to do the job.
 Betsy DeVos and Donald Trump immediately come to mind.
 There are many others too.
 If you suck at both the technical knowledge and the soft skills too, heaven help you.